-But when there’s an Instant Pot win, it’s big, miraculous even.
+Whenever I have an Instant Pot win, it feels big, miraculous even.

 In turns out yes.
 Here’s the process: Using the sauté function, cook the onion and brown the meat.
 Switch to manual pressure, add tomato sauce, water, and pasta.
 Seal and cook at high pressure for 6 minutes.
 Uncover to find cooked pasta and a meaty, flavorful sauce.
 Dinner: one and done.

 You may notice I am not using spaghetti, but a short pasta, Campanelle, instead.
 My children have trouble with spaghetti … can’t win ’em all.